The Sinister Story Behind This Popular Buffalo Hotel Will Give You Chills

 Hotel Henry is beautifully designed and worthy of a visit for your next Buffalo staycation.
 If you can look past the dark history of this once-creepy asylum that is!

-Have you stayed at Hotel Henry yet?
-If you have stories from the Richardson Complex that you think are chill-inducing, share them with us in the comments below!
+This haunted hotel in Buffalo has so many stories to tell.
+Has Hotel Henry’s history enticed you to book a visit at the newly remodeled Richardson Hotel?
+If you have stories from the Richardson Complex that you think is chill-inducing, share them with us in the comments!